publiccodenet/SpaceCraft/SvelteKit/BackSpace/scripts/README-SCRIPTS.md

 3. **Union Types**: Zod unions can be tricky to represent in JSON Schema and C#
 4. **Required Fields**: Make sure required fields are properly marked

-The npm script `schema:update-all` runs the complete pipeline.
+The npm script `schemas:update-all` runs the complete pipeline.

 ## Script Implementation Approach